Antisemitism in Islam: Jews in the Quran

-No mention of Jews during the Meccan period
+Jews in the Meccan period

-Jews are not mentioned at all in verses dating from the Meccan period.
-According to Bernard Lewis, the attention given to Jews is relatively insignificant.
+The Meccan Quran mentions Jews directly, and under other labels like "People of the Book" (ahl al-kitāb) and "Israelite's" (Banū Isrāʾīl).
+These references are broadly positive.
+At times, Jews (and Christians) are encouraged to seek Muhammad out for religious advice.
+At this time, the Quran may not have formed a hard distinction between Jews and Christians, and it may not have required either to convert into Muhammad's religious following.

 Terms referring to Jews

 Bani Israil

 The Quran makes 44 specific references to the Banū Isrāʾīl (the Children of Israel). although the term might refer to both Jews and Arab Christians as a single religious lineage.
 In surah 2:140 of the Quran, Jews (Yahūdi) are considered a religious group, while Banū Isrāʾīl are an ethnic group.

 Yahud and Yahudi

-The Arabic terms Yahūd (Jew) and Yahūdi (Jews), occur 11 times, and the verb hāda (meaning "to be a Jew") occurs 10 times.
+The Arabic terms Yahūd (Jews) and Yahūdi (Jew), occur 11 times, and the verb hāda (meaning "to be a Jew") occurs 10 times.
 According to Khalid Duran, the negative passages use Yahūd, while the positive references speak mainly of the Banū Isrāʾīl.

 Negative references to Jews

 The references in the Quran to Jews are interpreted in different ways.
 According to Frederick M. Schweitzer and Marvin Perry, these references are "mostly negative".
 According to Tahir Abbas, the general references to Jews are favorable, with only those addressed to particular groups of Jews containing harsh criticism.